 Vendor onboarding is simple in theory; it’s a process that collects the information for approving a new company as a supplier, giving your business a way to make purchases, payments, and conduct business.
 There are many aspects, but following the checklist below will help you guide you to the most efficient way to gather the required information.

 Gathering information via forms is a great way to get all the information all in one place.
 When introducing a new supplier, onboarding can be a hard-to-manage task.
 If you know exactly what you need, then you would greatly benefit from a vendor onboarding process that automatically puts all the information into a safe location.

 During the evaluation process of supplier onboarding, certain details are critical to ensuring no risk is involved.
-Consider checking each vendor’s track records, financial health, compliances, and ethical behaviours in business.
+Consider checking each vendor’s track records, financial health, compliance, and ethical behaviors in business.

 There is a responsibility by your business to do your due diligence during the onboarding process.
 Many vendors will be working with you depending on the needs of the company.
 This is where it is important to consider the dos and don’ts of the process.

-- Stay organized with who you are working with
+- Stay organized with who you are working.

 Consider the options you have when it comes to vendors.
 With all the data collected, it is easy to see which ones best fit the needs of the business.
 Does one offer an easier way to purchase supplies from?
 Is a delivery time work better for your business hours?
 If these are important, make sure that this is clear in the onboarding request.